model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 must not perform I/O, mutate memory (`&mut` vars and such) or (de)allocate heap memory.
 This is enforced in two layers.
 First with an MIR traversal over all code reachable from a contract expression.
-An error is thrown if known side-effecting actions are performed such as `ptr::write`, `malloc` or `free`.
+An error is thrown if known side-effecting actions are performed such as `ptr::write`, `malloc`, `free` or functions which we cannot check, such as e.g. `extern "C"`, with the exception of known side effect free functions in e.g. the standard library.
-In a second layer we rely on CBMC to catch the violation dynamically if the code calls out to C, ensuring soundness but causing less readable errors.

 <!--
 This is the technical portion of the RFC.
 Please provide high level details of the implementation you have in mind: